“My stomach is full of butterflies!”

 The same high school I spent four years of my life at.
 It’s all still so surreal.

 I know their concerns are valid.
-Making the step to high school is a defining period in a child’s life.
+Making the transition from middle school to high school is a defining period in a child’s life.
 I remember those years vividly.

 1. First things first (cue all the eye rolls): you’re going to high school to LEARN.